-For example, say you have a patient who is experiencing constant fatigue, which can be caused by either a hormonal imbalance or blood sugar levels.
-Knowing that hormones can affect blood sugar, and blood sugar can affect hormones, you’ll have to determine whether the patient’s hypoglycemia is caused by the hormonal imbalance or other factors affecting blood sugar levels.
-Fact finding provides more clues and is the vital first step to treating a patient who shows these signs.
+For example, say you have a patient who is experiencing fatigue, which can be caused by either a hormonal imbalance or blood sugar levels.
+Knowing that hormones can affect blood sugar, and blood sugar can affect hormones, you’ll have to determine whether the patient’s low blood sugar levels are caused by the hormonal imbalance or other factors.
+Fact finding provides more clues and is the vital first step to helping a patient who shows these signs.

 The best thing to do is stay focused on the total person.